ChrisJabb21/healthcare-enrollment-microservice/README.md

 # HealthCare Enrollment Microservices (BE)

-A Spring Boot microservice backend application with a MySQL backend and CRUD REST API services and implementation for tracking the status of enrollees in a healthcare program.
+A Spring Boot microservices backend application with a MySQL backend and CRUD REST API implementation for tracking the status of enrollees in a healthcare program.

 Technologies Used: Spring Cloud, JPA, Spring Boot, MySQL, OpenAPI using Swagger tools for API Documenatation.